Whether a shotgun or a different gun for home defense, this beginners guide should help you understand the differences. (Photo: Chase Welch/Guns.com)

 In 2011, Florida-gun company Kel-Tec introduced the Kel-Tec Shotgun, or KSG, to the U.S. This shotgun featured a bull-pup design, meaning the action was placed behind the trigger.
 This allowed designers to utilize two magazine tubes with an expanded capacity of seven rounds apiece.
 Now, a variety of gun makers, all trying to keep pace with one another, are offering features to expand magazine capacity.

 Today, there are plenty of opportunities to find a maneuverable shotgun design with a capacity that could stop a threat two-times over.
 But if you’re comfortable with a good-old fashion pump with a five-round tubular magazine, that works, too.

 Unlike shotguns, there’s no workaround barrel length and the stock cannot be removed.
-If either are done, the act legally makes it a different type of weapon.
-The former makes it a short barreled rifle, which is highly regulated, and the other turns the design into a pistol.
+If either is done, the act legally makes it a different type of weapon.
+The former makes it a short-barreled rifle, which is highly regulated, and the other turns the design into a pistol.
 As of a few years ago, however, a compromise was found.

 Circa 2012, Florida-based gun accessory maker SB Tactical introduced a stabilizing brace for the AR-style pistol.
 While the device was intended to fit around your forearm, there’s a general understanding — that’s been reviewed and approved by federal regulators — that you might shoulder the brace.